Original Airdate: October 4th and 5th, 1982

 Bare Essence is a really good mini-series.
 I had only intended to watch the first half when I started my viewing journey, but had to take it all the way when I got snared by the glamour!
 I really wish television would go back to these simple, fun and romantic dramas that globetrot the world while engaging the audience with its sexy fun.

-The mini-series was popular enought that it spawned a short lived television series which aired the year after.
+The mini-series was popular enough that it spawned a short lived television series which aired the year after.
 Frakes, who plays the bad boy brother stayed on, I’m assuming partly because of Genie whom he married shortly after they met during the making of the mini-series.
 Bare Essence, the series didn’t captivate audiences the way the network had intended and it went by the wayside.
 I’d really love to see the show.
 I can only imagine what sexy goodness awaits me there.